-IMPORTANT: In v2.4, creating custom feature sets is considered experimental and requires to enable “Developer Mode”.
+IMPORTANT: Creating custom feature sets is considered experimental and requires to enable “Developer Mode”.
 The new experimental feature set editor will be improved in the coming versions.

 Each renderer has an associated feature set defining properties for this renderer: